hunterchen7/hal/README.md

-# waiig
+# hal
- Writing an Interpreter in Go
+My Interpretation of Writing an Interpreter in Go

 https://interpreterbook.com/